carlosperate/Docs/docs/03_Advanced_Setup/01_Create_A_Bootable_MicroSD_Card_From_Sources.md

 ```

 The microSD card is now ready.
-Simply insert it in UDOO’s microSD Card slot and boot the system.
+Simply insert it in UDOO's microSD card slot and boot the system.